Drafteame/ejson-action/README.md

     file_path: <path-to-ejson-file>
     private_key: <private-key-string> # needed if encrypt is used as action
     out_file: <path-to-json-file> # File where the decrypted content will be stored (optional)
+    ejson_version: '1.5.2' # Specify the ejson version (optional).
+Defaults to 'latest' if left empty.

 ```